imbesat-rizvi/imbesat-rizvi.github.io/content/publication/CausalAssociationsInTweets/index.md

 ---
-title: "Identifying causal associations in tweets using deep learning: Use case on diabetes-related tweets from 2017-2021"
+title: "Identifying causal relations in tweets using deep learning: Use case on diabetes-related tweets from 2017-2021"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here